tillahoffmann/datatrail-python/02_getting_data/01_what_is_python.rst

 Learning Python
 ---------------

-Learning Python can be difficult and frustrating.
+Like many other programming languages, learning Python can be difficult and frustrating.
 If you get stuck, you're definitely not alone!
 The Internet and conversations with others can be very helpful.

 .. image:: https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png
     :target: https://www.explainxkcd.com/wiki/index.php/979:_Wisdom_of_the_Ancients